Look Up and Get Connected

 a relationship in which a person, thing, or idea is linked or associated with something else.

 I’ve reflected since watching the video, Look Up and Get Connected, that I have an unfair advantage.
 As a middle-aged man who’s been meditating daily for more than 20 years, I am very well-trained in disciplined focus.
 In fact, next to relating to people, I think having a single point of focus is probably my greatest gift.
-What about the other 7 billion people in the world that do not have this training and discipline?
+What about the other 7 billion people in the world who do not have this training and discipline?
 If it’s a challenge for me to close the lid on my MacBook or stick the iPhone back in my pocket, how hard is it for others to look up and get connected?

 Look Up and Get Connected - Providence Holistic Counseling Services - hands_in_sand